Frequently Asked Questions

 A: In most cases, yes.
 If you attend Smith or Wellesley College you can use any aid you would normally receive with very minor exceptions.
 All other students should check with the financial aid and study abroad office.
 Generally speaking all federal and state aid is allowed to travel, but some institutional financial aid may not.

-If you are a non-consortium student and wish to use your financial aid to pay the program fee please make sure to inform Student Financial Services at Wellesley College (email@example.com) so that they can amend your record to include the expected release date.
+If you are a non-consortium student and wish to use your financial aid to pay the program fee please make sure to inform Student Financial Services at Smith College (email@example.com) so that they can amend your record to include the expected release date.
 This will help you avoid getting late fees.
 You are responsible for making up the difference between the program fee and your expected aid by the deadline for payment.

 Q: When is payment due?

 A: If you attend Smith or Wellesley College you will be billed as if you are still on campus.
 Deadlines for payment will not change.
-If you are a Non-Consortium student you may be billed by your home institution or by Wellesley College, depending upon the agreement that has been established between your institution and PRESHCO.
+If you are a Non-Consortium student you may be billed by your home institution or by Smith College, depending upon the agreement that has been established between your institution and PRESHCO.
 Please consult the PRESHCO Finances FAQ for more details on payment.

 Q: Is there a deposit required?